titonbarua/shadow-cljs-gjs-target/README.md

 ## Notes
 - This is a modification of the `:node-script` target from original shadow-cljs source code.
-- Both development and release mode compilations work.
+- Only development mode compilation works.
 - Gjs does not have a `console` object.
 As such, a rudimentary `console` analog is implemented which proxies appropriate functions in Gjs.
 This makes Clojurescript `println` and related functions working as is.